 Using Q-vectors to locate regions of upward and downward motion due to diffluence of air behind a cold front. (a) Thin black lines are wind direction.
 Dashed grey lines are isotherms, along which an imaginary airplane flies.
 Thick black arrows show geostrophic wind vectors, with "o" representing zero wind. (b) Estimation of Q-vectors between points 1 and 2, and also between points 2 and 3. (c) The Q-vectors from (b) plotted in the baroclinic zone, with near-zero Q-vectors (grey "o") elsewhere.
 Q-vector convergence in grey shaded region suggests updrafts. tors.
-By flying an imaginary airplane along the isotherms and noting the change in geostrophic wind vector, estimate the Q-vectors at the front as drawn in Fig. 13.53b.
+By flying an imaginary airplane along the isotherms and noting the change in geostrophic wind vector, you can estimate the Q-vectors at the front as drawn in Fig. 13.53b.
 Further from the front, the Q-vectors are near zero.

 Thus, Q-vector convergence is along the leading edge of the cold front (Fig. 13.53c), where warm air is indeed rising over the front.
 Behind the cold front is Q-vector divergence, associated with downward air motion of cool dry air from higher in the troposphere (Fig. 13.8).
+This agrees with observations of typical cold fronts, which have a line of cumuliform clouds along the front, and clearing skies behind the front.